 On 30 September 2013, the National Assembly adopted the Law on Amendments and Additions to the Law on Safe Use of Nuclear Energy for Peaceful Purposes.
 Those amendments and additions were associated with the accounting and control of nuclear material.

-On 16 March 2004, amendments were made to the Law on Licensing, according to which it is necessary to have a licence for the following activities: the design, site selection, construction, operation, decommissioning and the like of nuclear facilities; radioactive waste storage and disposal; nuclear materials and radioactive waste processing; transportation and other activities.
+On 16 March 2004, amendments were made to the Law on Licensing, according to which it is necessary to have a licence for the following activities: the design, site selection, construction, operation, decommissioning and the like of nuclear facilities; radwaste storage and disposal; nuclear materials and radwaste processing; transportation and other activities.
 The rules for obtaining licences for these activities were established by a number of appropriate government decrees.

 On 8 December 2005, an amendment was made to the Law on Population Protection in Emergency Situations, according to which, in the event of a nuclear or radiation emergency at a nuclear power plant (NPP), the functions of all involved responsible organizations shall be determined by Government decree.
-On 22 December 2005, Government decree No. 2328, National Plan for Population Protection in case of Nuclear and/or Radiation Emergency at the Armenian NPP, was issued.
-As a result of nuclear or radiation emergency exercises at the nuclear power plant, a new version of the National Plan for Population Protection in case of Nuclear and/or Radiation Emergency at the Armenian NPP was created and adopted by Government decree No. 194 on 17 January 2008.
+On 22 December 2005, Government Decree No. 2328, National Plan for Population Protection in case of Nuclear and/or Radiation Emergency at the Armenian NPP, was issued.
+As a result of nuclear and/or radiation emergency exercises at the NPP, a new version of the National Plan for Population Protection in case of Nuclear and/or Radiation Emergency at the Armenian NPP was created and adopted by Government Decree No. 194 on 17 January 2008.

 1.1.2.
 Estimated available energy